henriksb/ZipCrack/README.md

+# Warning
+Issue with version 2 bruteforce.
+Use version 1 or create a dictionary until this is fixed.

 # ZipCrack

 ZipCrack is a command-line tool to crack password protected Zip files without using separate programs like 7zip or Winrar to extract, which makes it a great deal faster.